OpenImageDebugger/OpenImageDebugger/README.md

 ## Requirements

  * An OpenGL 2.0+ compliant GPU
- * A C++11 compliant compiler (gcc-4.9 or later is recommended)
+ * A C++11 compliant compiler (gcc-5 or later is recommended)

 ## Installation

 ### Dependencies

 GDB-ImageWatch requires python 3+, lib freetype 2, Qt SDK, GLEW, GLFW, Qt 5+ and GDB 7.10+ (which must be compiled with python 3 support).
-On Ubuntu:
+On Ubuntu, you can install these packages with the following command:

     sudo apt-get install libpython3-dev libglew-dev python3-numpy python3-pip qt-sdk texinfo libfreetype6-dev libeigen3-dev
     sudo pip3 install pysigset

-Download and install the latest version of GDB (if you already don't have it):
+Download and install the latest version of GDB with python3 support (if you already don't have it):

     wget http://ftp.gnu.org/gnu/gdb/gdb-7.10.tar.gz
     tar -zxvf gdb-7.10.tar.gz